-All university expenses must be considered reasonable in terms of price, purpose and necessity and must be in the best interest of the university.
+All university expenses must be necessary and reasonable in terms of price and purpose.
 Therefore, each university reimbursement and payment request must be supported by a written business purpose, regardless of the item, type of service, amount or form of payment.

 Regardless of the type of purchase, funding source, amount, or form of payment used, all reimbursement and payment requests must be approved by an authorized approver as specified below:

 Individual – The individual who incurred the expense must initiate or approve his/her own reimbursement request